Last updated on November 21st, 2017 at 01:15 pm

 The Poppy Project started in Walsham-le-Willows when Jan Hall was asked to knit poppies for a display at the church in Thirsk, North Yorkshire, her previous home.

 Here in Walsham-le-Willows, permission was obtained and funding from the Gardens Weekend Trust got the project started.
-People were invited to join and the knitting and crocheting poppies began.
+Jan , led the project with the village British Legion representative Fiona Glover and people were invited to join and start the poppy knitting and crocheting.

-The response so far has been amazing, both from Walsham villagers as well as from people further afield.
-As at 7th April 2017, 200 red and 40 black balls of wool have been purchased along with netting from which to hang the finished poppies.
+200 red and 40 black balls of wool were purchased along with netting from which to hang the finished poppies.
 By the end of March 2017 1000 poppies had been made.
+Over 5000 had been knitted and crocheted by 75 talented local crafters buy the time the church walls were adorned on 29th October 2017.

 The project has inspired many people to either re-start, or take up for the first time, knitting and crocheting.
-The results, as you can see, are really impressive and arresting, a fitting commemoration of the armistice.
+As you will see from the gallery, the results are impressive and arresting, a fitting commemoration of the armistice.

 Jan Hall | 01359 259653